fxpio/fxp-swiftmailer-doctrine-bundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.6+.
+This version of the bundle requires Symfony 2.6+, and configuring of the Swiftmailer bundle should be performed (see the [doc](http://symfony.com/doc/current/cookbook/email/email.html), if this isn't the case).

 ## Installation

-Installation is a quick, 2 step process:
+Installation is a quick, 6 step process:

 1. Download the bundle using composer
 2. Enable the bundle
+3. Create your SpoolEmail class
+4. Configure your application's config.yml
+5. Update your database schema
-3. Configure the bundle (optional)
+6. Configure the bundle

 ### Step 1: Download the bundle using composer